geekiam/articleservice/README.md

 A microservice to build a list of articles from a list of sources to incrementally feed the Geekiam app.

+This project structure  was generated using the [API Template Pack](https://www.apitemplatepack.com/ "API Template Pack")

 ### Local Development configuration

 In order to configure your local environment with all the prerequisites for development a `docker-compose.yml` is provided containing all the infrastructure